Phil Heath lets

 Over these weeks, hundreds of local

-people and organisations had given their physical
+people and organisations had given their moral and

-and moral support to the rescue efforts and the recovery
+physical support to the rescue efforts and the recovery

-of those missing.
+of those who were missing.

-Some, but not all, of those organisations
+Some, but not all, of the organisations

 Queen's University - Sub-Aqua